wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-approvals-for-choreo-workflows.md

-# Configure Approvals for Choreo Workflows
+# Configure Approvals for {{ product_name }} Workflows

-Choreo allows you to configure approval processes for specific workflows within the platform.
+{{ product_name }} allows you to configure approval processes for specific workflows within the platform.
 An approval process for a workflow ensures that critical or sensitive changes are properly managed and controlled.

-Choreo currently allows you to configure approvals for environment promotion, API subscription and URL customization workflows.
+{{ product_name }} currently allows you to configure approvals for environment promotion, API subscription and URL customization workflows.

 Configuring approvals for environment promotion allows authorized users to control components being promoted to a critical/production environment.